 Electronic transcripts can be received by the Harford through the USM Electronic Transcript System if your previous institution is a registered participant.
 If your previous college uses other secure electronic transcript reporting systems such as ScriptSafe or Docufide, transcripts may be received at email@example.com.

-Do you need transcripts from all the schools I've attended?
+Do you need transcripts from all the schools I attended?

 Can I earn transfer credit from schools outside the United States?

-Yes.
-However, Harford Community College does not evaluate documents issued directly from an out-of-county school.
-Those documents must be evaluated and translated by a credential evaluation service.
-Harford Community College requires a course-by-course evaluation and accepts official transcript evaluations from any NACES approved agency or AACRAO.
-If you plan to transfer please check with your transfer institution as many Maryland colleges and universities only accept credit from World Education Service or AACRAO.
+Yes, however, these documents must be evaluated and translated by a credential evaluation service.
+Harford Community College does not evaluate documents issued directly from an out-of-county school.
+Harford requires a course-by-course evaluation and accepts official transcript evaluations from any NACES approved agency or AACRAO.

 Is there a point when my previous coursework is considered too old?

 No. Previously completed coursework does not expire.
-However, you may be required to submit course descriptions and/or syllabi in effect at your previous institution at the time you completed the work.
+However, you may be required to submit course descriptions and/or syllabi that were in effect at the time you completed the work at your previous institution.
 You will be notified by the Transcript Evaluator if this is required.

-Evaluations are normally completed within three weeks of receipt of your official college transcripts for active Harford Community College students with a declared program of study.
+For active Harford Community College students with a declared program of study, transcript evaluations are typically completed within three weeks of receipt.
 Some courses may require a Dean's review and may take longer.
-You will be notified of a completed evaluation through your OwlMail.
+You will be notified of a completed evaluation via your OwlMail account.
 Transcripts are evaluated as they are received so you may receive multiple notifications if you have sent more than one transcript and they were received on different dates.
-You should plan to meet with an academic advisor to review your evaluation and create a formal plan towards completion of your program.

-If I previously earned an Associate or Bachelors degree and want to take courses without
+If I already earned an associate or Bachelor's degree and want to take courses without

-Will you accept all my previously earned credits?
+Will you accept all of my previously earned credits?

 Harford's transfer credit policy is to accept only courses that directly apply to your declared program of study.
-We may grant transfer credit for up to a maximum of 47 semester credits.
-A student is required to complete at least fifteen (15) credit hours in residency at Harford Community College in order to graduate with an associate degree.
-A certificate seeking student is required to complete twenty-five (25) percent of the certificate in residency at Harford Community College.
+Transfer credit may be granted for a maximum of 47 semester credits.
+A minimum of fifteen credits must be completed at Harford Community College in order to graduate with an associate degree.
+Certificate seeking students are required to complete twenty-five percent of the certificate requirements at Harford.

-The Transcript Evaluator may require a student to submit copies of course and/or General Education requirements from the appropriate catalog.
-The student must submit the requested information if they wish to have the course/s reviewed.
+In order for your transcripts to be evaluated, the Transcript Evaluator may require you to submit copies of course and/or general education requirements from the appropriate catalog.
 Final decisions regarding transfer credit are made by the appropriate Academic Dean.